 At Stogursey Primary School ongoing assessment is an integral part of the learning and development processes.
-Staff observe pupils to identify their level of achievement, interests and learning styles.
+Staff will observe the children to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
-Practitioners also take into account observations shared by parents and/or carers.
+Practitioners also take into account observations shared by parents and/or carer's.

-When a child is aged between 2 and 3, practitioners review their progress and provide parents and/or carers with a written summary of the child's development in the 3 prime areas.
+When a child is aged between 2 and 3, practitioners review their progress and provide parents and/or carer's with a written summary of the child's development in the 3 prime areas, with parent's permission this will also be shared with the settings designated Health Visitor.
 This 'progress check' highlights the areas in which a child is progressing well and the areas in which additional support is needed.

-At the end of the EYFS, staff complete the EYFS profile for each child.
+At the end of the EYFS, staff will complete the EYFS profile for each child.
 Pupils are assessed against the 17 early learning goals, indicating whether they are: